viniciusdepadua/TravellingSalesmanProblem/README.md

 # TravellingSalesmanProblem
-Used code for my algorithms and data structure class's problem.
-TSPReader an tests made by my professor Luiz Mirisola.
+Used this code for my algorithms and data structure class's problem.
+TSPReader and tests made by my professor Luiz Mirisola.